qedsoftware/django-cas-binder/README.md

 ## Compatibility

-Works with Python 2, Python 3 and Django not older than 1.9.
+Works with Python 2, Python 3 and Django >= 1.9.